vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/nsx/Get-NsxtRouteMap.md

 Get-NsxtRouteMap -tier0Gateway sfo-w01-ec01-t0-gw01
 ```

-This example gets all Route Maps on the Tier-0 Gateway
+This example gets all Route Maps on the Tier-0 Gateway.

 ### Example 2